 Similarly, bans on Big Gulps, trans fat, clove cigarettes, and even heroin and methamphetamines are unrelated to public health.
 True, some of those issues can indirectly impact others, but none will have widespread impact.
 For that, you need unregulated emissions, an invasive venomous species slipping through customs, or a previously eradicated disease becoming endemic.

 A smoker who eschews seatbelt use can cut his risk of disease and improve his chance of making it home alive by snuffing the cigarettes and buckling up.
-No collective action is needed, nor is there public benefit to the lone smoker doing so.
+No collective action is needed, nor is there public benefit to the lone smoking driver doing so.

 Porn is certainly not my thing.
 It is the only movie style that keeps action from being my least favorite genre.
 I’m more of a Bela Lugosi man.
 But if you’re into it, watch away.
 It’s almost certainly harmless to you and definitely harmless to me.
 It will no more unravel society than my watching Dracula will cause mass exsanguination.